Yukigeshiki/skills-based-conversational-agent-kotlin/README.md

 ### Skill-to-Skill Delegation

 During single-step execution, every skill has access to a `delegateToSkill` meta-tool that enables runtime delegation to other skills.
 When the LLM determines that a task requires capabilities from a different skill, it can call `delegateToSkill(skillName, request)` to hand the work off.
 The target skill executes with its own system prompt, tools, and RAG context, and the result flows back as a tool execution result.
-A configurable recursion depth limit (default 2) prevents infinite delegation chains.
-The current skill is excluded from the available delegation targets to prevent self-delegation.
+A configurable recursion depth limit (default 2) prevents unbounded delegation chains, and a visited-skills set prevents circular delegation (A→B→A).
+The current skill and all skills already in the delegation chain are excluded from the available targets.

 Delegation is only available in single-step plans.
 Multistep plans handle cross-skill orchestration via the planner, which assigns each step to the appropriate skill — delegation is not needed and is excluded to prevent duplicate work between parallel steps.

 ### Tool Approval (Human-in-the-Loop)

 Skills can optionally require human approval before tool execution by setting `requiresApproval` to `true`.
-When enabled (requires `agent.checkpointing-enabled=true`), the agent loop pauses before executing tools, emits an `approval_required` SSE event with the pending tool calls, and waits for a human decision via the `POST /api/chat/{conversationId}/approve` endpoint.
-Approved requests resume from the checkpoint; rejected requests return a rejection message.
+When enabled (requires `agent.checkpointing-enabled=true`), the agent loop pauses before executing tools and presents approve/reject buttons in the chat UI.
+Approved requests resume from the checkpoint and complete execution; rejected requests return a rejection message.
+After approval, the response is validated for adequacy — inadequate responses are rerouted to the fallback skill, same as the normal orchestration flow.

 ### Response Templates